cran/ppitables/README.md

 table below of the `PPI` tables available in this package.

 Following are the available PPI country tables from the `ppitables` package.
-This is updated as at 11 May 2019 using information from the PPI [site](https://www.povertyindex.org).
+This is updated as at 14 June 2019 using information from the PPI [site](https://www.povertyindex.org).

 ### List of PPI country tables